George Wallace: Final years and death

 In a 1995 interview, Wallace said that he planned to vote for Republican Bob Dole in the 1996 presidential election, commenting, "He's a good man.
 His wife is a born-again Christian woman and I believe he is, too."
 He also revealed that he had voted for George H. W. Bush, another Republican, in 1992.
 His son, George Wallace Jr., officially switched from Democrat to Republican that same year.
 Wallace himself declined to identify as either a Republican or a Democrat.
 But he added, "The state is slowly going Republican because of Clinton being so liberal."

 In his later years, Wallace grew deaf and developed Parkinson's disease.

-Wallace eventually apologized and met with Vivian Malone Jones and James Hood, the Black students whom he had attempted to block from integrating the University of Alabama via the Stand in the Schoolhouse Door.
+Wallace eventually apologized to and met with Vivian Malone Jones and James Hood, the black students whom he had attempted to block from integrating the University of Alabama via the Stand in the Schoolhouse Door.
 The George Wallace Family Foundation had chosen Malone to receive the first Lurleen B. Wallace Award of Courage in October 1996, and Wallace himself presented the award to her.
 The night before the presentation, Malone and Wallace met privately where he apologized for his conduct, and she told him she had long-since forgiven him.
 Wallace praised her during the award presentation the next day, saying "Vivian Malone Jones was at the center of the fight over states' rights and conducted herself with grace, strength and, above all, courage."

 When Hood returned to the University of Alabama to earn a Ph.D. in interdisciplinary studies, he started a book on Wallace in 1996 and sat at his bedside for hours of interviews.
 Hood believed in the sincerity of Wallace's apologies, saying that Wallace was haunted by people's lack of forgiveness for his actions.
 Hood graduated in 1997 and requested that Wallace present his degree, and Wallace would have if not for his poor health.
 Hood instead attended Wallace's 1998 funeral.

 At a restaurant a few blocks from the State Capitol, Wallace became something of a fixture.
 In constant pain, he was surrounded by an entourage of old friends and visiting well-wishers and continued this ritual until a few weeks before his death.
 Wallace died of septic shock from a bacterial infection in Jackson Hospital in Montgomery on September 13, 1998.
 He had respiratory problems in addition to complications from his gunshot spinal injury.
 His grave is located at Greenwood Cemetery, in Montgomery.